-- C2.1 The PhD by published work is only open to current contracted members of staff of the University and those who hold a formal honorary position in connection with the University. - C2.2 Applicants must normally meet the standard entry requirements for registration to MPhil/PhD as detailed on the university's website http://www2.gre.ac.uk/research/study/apply. - C2.3 Appropriate expertise in the field concerned must exist within the University so that suitable and experienced supervision may be provided to the applicant. - C2.4 Applicants must request to be considered for entry to the PhD by Published Work route in writing to the Chair of the relevant Faculty Research Degrees Committee (FRDC).
-Initial Applications must be supported by written consent from the applicant's Head of Department. - C2.5 Applicants must also provide evidence of their published work in a format that will demonstrate its breadth and depth.
-The evidence must: - a) Demonstrate that there is a suitable body of material to be submitted - b) Indicate how a case will be made for the independent, original and coherent nature of the submission - c) Indicate how the contribution of the applicant will be measured in the case of multiple authorship of cited published work - d) Be no longer than 3000 words - C2.6 Unpublished work cannot be used to support an application to the Doctorate by Published Work. - C2.7 The Chair of the FRDC will appoint a suitably qualified internal reviewer to assess the application request and determine whether the application is likely to equate broadly to the doctoral standard normally exemplified in a written PhD thesis. - C2.8 Where it has not been possible to identify an appropriate independent reviewer within the university, the Chair of the FRDC may appoint a suitably experienced external academic to provide the required initial assessment. - C2.9 Based on the reviewer's findings, the FRDC will determine whether the application has suitable merit.
-The FRDC will decide that either:

-- a) The application does not have merit and cannot proceed; or - b) The application has sufficient merit to proceed and that a supervisor is provisionally appointed. - C2.10 In the case of (b) above, the applicant, in consultation with the appointed supervisor, must submit Form RDA1aPW to the Faculty Research Degrees Committee to seek approval of the research programme and the work to be submitted for assessment. - C2.11 Following approval by FRDC, the applicant may commence the University's formal admission procedure.
+- C2.1 The PhD by published work is only open to current contracted members of staff of the University who have passed their probation period and those who hold a formal honorary position in connection with the University. - C2.2 Applicants must normally meet the standard entry requirements for registration to MPhil/PhD as detailed on the university's website http://www2.gre.ac.uk/research/study/apply. - C2.3 Appropriate expertise in the field concerned must exist within the University so that suitable and experienced supervision may be provided to the applicant. - C2.4 To be considered for the PhD by Published Work route, applicants, in consultation with their proposed supervisor, must submit an Application for PhD by Published Work to the relevant Faculty Research Degrees Committee (FRDC). - C2.5 Unpublished work cannot be used to support an application to the Doctorate by Published Work. - C2.6 The FRDC will assess the application and determine whether the application is likely to equate broadly to the doctoral standard normally exemplified in a written PhD thesis. - C2.7 Where required, the Chair of the FRDC may appoint a suitably experienced external academic to contribute to the assessment. - C2.8 The FRDC will decide that either: - a) The application does not have merit and cannot proceed; or - b) The application has sufficient merit to proceed. - C2.9 In the case of (a) above, the applicant may request a review of the decision. - C2.10 Following an unsuccessful application, no further application can be submitted within two years.
+A re-application must demonstrate an enhanced body of work. - C2.11 In the case of (b) above, the applicant may continue through the University's standard admission procedure.